 - Criminal Investigations Division: comprised of four Detectives and a Lieutenant who oversee and investigate major incidents and offenses occurring on district property, personnel investigations for the human resources department, internal investigations of department officers and allegations of child abuse occurring on AISD property.

 - Digital Forensics: The Digital Forensics Unit assists the Criminal Investigations Division through the forensic analysis and evidence collection of electronic media, including but not limited to computers and cell phones, that is suspected of being used in the commission of a crime.

-- Evidence Technician: Responsible for the safe and secure storage of all evidence collected during the course of a criminal investigation.
-The evidence technician is also responsible for preparing evidence to be presented in court.
+- Forensic Evidence Technician: The Forensic Evidence Technician assists the Criminal Investigations Division by processing crime scenes and documenting and collecting evidence.
+Once collected, they are responsible for the safe and secure storage of all evidence collected during the course of a criminal investigation, along with any evidence submitted by an officer during the course of their investigation.
+The Forensic Evidence Technician is also responsible for preparing evidence to be presented in court.

 - Body Camera Program: The Austin ISD Police Department has been utilizing body cameras since approximately 2009.
 Every officer is assigned a body camera, and is required to record and download all law enforcement contacts to a secure server.
 The Criminal Investigations Division assists in ensuring body camera video files are labeled and categorized for evidence retention and accountability.

 The Professional Standards Bureau is responsible for the oversight of the Crisis Intervention Team, Training and Recruiting Division, the Texas Police Chief’s Accreditation and Recognition Program, Planning and Research, and Staff and Inventory Inspections.